bysergr/nvim.lua/README.md

-### My NVIM Configuration in Lua
+# My NVIM Configuration in Lua

-- Themes: kanagawa, nightfly, ayu and catppuccin
-- Support LSP
-- Support GIT
-- Formatter
-- Telescope